byjg/php-rest-reference-architecture/docs/getting-started/installation.md

 # OR: docker exec -it $CONTAINER_NAME composer run test
 ```

 **Note**: If you chose not to install examples, the project will only include authentication tests.
-Example tests (Dummy, Sample) will not be present.
+Example tests (Project/Task/Note, Sample) will not be present.

 ## Documentation